Humbedooh/gitpubsub/README.md

-gitpubsub
+GitPubSub
 =========

-A subscribable Git commit notification server written in Lua.
+GitPubSub is a subscribable Git commit notification server written in Lua.

+Changes to git repositories are transmitted in JSON format to anyone listening in on the HTTP service.

-The server scans the local git repositories for changes and publishes these changes through a HTTP service (listening on the default svnpubsub port 2069) in JSON format.
+By default, the server scans the local git repositories for changes and publishes these through the HTTP service (listening on the default svnpubsub port 2069) in JSON format.

+A post-receive hook is also available for notifying when a commit has been pushed to the server.

-Setting up the server is quite easy:
+## Setting up the server: ##

 configure the location of your git repositories by setting the `rootFolder` variable and write up a fitting criteria for which folders to consider git repositories.

 Then simply run: `nohup lua gitpubsub.lua &` and you're done!

 ## Pulling data off gitpubsub ##
 Self-explanatory.